-All transportation arrangements have been made- both coming and going
+All transportation arrangements have been made- both coming and going t P M

-Final Camp Fees are sent by May 7, 2021
+Final Camp Fees are sent by May 6th, 2022

 Camp Standards

 It is expected that Scouts and Scouters live up to the Scout Oath and Law.
 A good camper always maintains high standards of personal conduct, safety, courtesy, and conservation.
 Therefore, Scouting units must observe the following minimum camping standards.